Bayesian Clustering for Continuous-Time Hidden Markov Models: Real example: Health surveillance of COPD patients

 Recall that one of the principal computational challenges in this problem is that at each iteration we essentially need to sample and store complete trajectories for each of the almost 25,000 patients in the study; however, these posterior sampled trajectories can themselves be useful in gathering inference concerning time spent in each state, time to transition into more severe states and so on.
+In the Supplement, we show figures of posterior mean transition patterns over 5 years for the four clusters.
+In both plots, we observed similar transition patten; we summarize as follows: for State 1, patients in Cluster 2 are the most likely to hold in State 1, while Cluster 4 has the greatest probability for patients to exit this state; for State 2, all the clusters have a similar transition pattern; in State 3, patients in Cluster 2 have a relatively higher probability transition to State 4 compared to other clusters; Cluster 2 has notably different patterns from other clusters as patients tend to stay in State 4 but are more likely to transition to State 4 from State 3 -- it is believed that those patients are likely in a progression from middle to end stage COPD.

 Due to the data structure, with different start times and observations times for each subject, and the latent nature of the modeled process, it is challenging to demonstrate the clustering of individual trajectories by using conventional plotting of longitudinal curves so other summaries must suffice.
-Figure \ref{cluDir} shows posterior mean transition patterns over 5 years for the three clusters; we summarize as follows: for State 1, patients in Cluster 2 are the most likely to hold in State 1, while Cluster 4 has the greatest probability for patients to exit this state; for State 2, all the clusters have a similar transition pattern; in State 3, patients in Cluster 2 have a relatively higher probability transition to State 4 compared to other clusters; cluster 2 has notably different patterns from other clusters as patients tend to stay in State 4 but are more likely to transition to State 4 from State 3 -- it is believed that those patients are likely in a progression from the middle to the end stage COPD.

-The transition probabilities in Figure 1 reveal some but not all of the differences between clusters in terms of transition properties.
-Figure \ref{eigs} is a plot of the real component of the three (non-trivial) eigenvalues computed by spectral decomposition of the posterior sampled $Q$ values in the four clusters.
-The plot makes it clear that although there are some overlaps between Clusters 1 and 3 between second and third eigenvalues, they are distinct.
-This evidence, coupled with the differences in outcome response levels indicated by the results in Table \ref{app333} -- Cluster 1 has on average a greater number of drugs prescribed, indicating that patients in Cluster 1 have more severe health condition than those in Cluster 3 -- confirms the presence of population substructure.
+The transition probabilities Figures discussed previously reveal some but not all of the differences between clusters.
+To examine further the distinction between clusters, Figure \ref{eigs1} display the real component of the three (non-trivial) eigenvalues of the posterior sampled $Q$ matrices in the four cluster realizations.
+In both plots, it clear that although there is some overlap for the second and third eigenvalues between Clusters 1 and 3, they are distinct.
+This evidence, coupled with the differences in outcome response levels indicated by the results in Tables of the posterior mean of the exponential of the coefficients -- Cluster 1 has on average a greater number of drugs prescribed, indicating that patients in Cluster 1 have more severe health condition than those in Cluster 3 -- confirms the presence of population substructure.